ethercards/ec-site-traits/_traits/106-alpha-upgrade.md

 ---

 This trait lets you upgrade a Founder card into an Alpha.
-When you use this Trait, the Ether Cards team will select an Alpha card out of the vault and deliver it to you in exchange for your Founder card.
+When you use this Trait, Chainlink’s VRF will randomly select an Alpha card out of the vault and deliver it to you in exchange for your Founder card.

 <small>*Terms and conditions apply.</small>